-The motor should be mounted on a solid foundation which preferably should be an integral part of the planer foundation.
+The motor should be mounted on a solid foundation which preferbly should be an integral part of the planer foundation.
 It should be carefully aligned with the driven shaft and connected to it by means of a well designed flexible coupling.
-In selecting a coupling, care should be taken to obtain a design that is free from excessive play as any looseness tends to transmit unnecessary shocks to the gearing.
-While special shocks to the gearing.
-While special care has been taken in the design of the equipment herein described, it is obvious that the effect of excessive play in the gearing will tend to amplify any shocks that may exist.
+In selecting a coupling care should be taken to obtain a design that is free from excessive play as any looseness tends to transmit unnecessary shocks to the gearing.
+While special care has been taken in the design of the equipment herein described, it is obvious that the effect of excessive play in the gearing will tend to amplify any that may exist.

 The bearings normally furnished are of the solid sleeve type and are especially constructed to prevent the entrance of abrasive dust that is frequently present in machine shops.
 Inspection will disclose that a very large bearing surface exists and one that is well suited to the constant reversals and stresses encountered in service.
-In starting up for the first time it is advisable to remove the large plugs that are located in the top of the bearings to assume that the oil ring is turning freely.
+In starting up for the first time it is advisable to remove the large plugs that are located in the top of the bearings to assure that the oil ring is turning freely.
 These plugs should then be tightly screwed in place.
 All oiling should be done through the oil-filler gauge located at the side of the bearing housing.
-Add oil every three months and clean bearings
+Add oil every three months and clean bearings once a year.

 Inspect brushes and wipe off the winding every thirty days.
-Wipe com-
+Wipe commutator with clean dry rag.
+Avoid unnecessary sanding of the commutator.